vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 }
 {% endhighlight %}

-## Deleting data
+## Delete data

-To delete a record, we use an `HTTP DELETE` command.
-We provide the name of the list and the ID of the record to be deleted in the HTTP body:
+To delete a record, we use an `HTTP DELETE` request.
+In the request body, we provide the name of the list and the ID of the record to be deleted:

 {% highlight json %}